 Alocasia Lauterbachiana can barely survive the temperature below 60 degrees Fahrenheit.
-They grow faster in a warm environment during the winter season and transfer the pot in a much warmer place.
+They grow faster in a warm environment during the winter season and transfer the pot to a much warmer place.
 Keep the plant away from cold drafts from windows, doors, and air conditioning.

 These plants can feed heavily, especially the larger specimens.
-Feed them with liquid fertilizers during the growth season or in regular ones.
+Feed them with liquid fertilizers during the growing season or in regular ones.
 Minute doses of granule fertilizer would be sufficient.
 This is an essential part of Alocasia Lauterbachiana’s care.

 Potting and Repotting

 Repotting of this plant has to be done annually into a larger pot with fresh, free-draining soil.
-Moreover, it is beneficial to divide the roots once in a year, which will keep the plant in a manageable size and provide an increase the growth.
+Moreover, it is beneficial to divide the roots once a year, which will keep the plant in a manageable size and provide an increase the growth.

 Alocasia Lauterbachiana requires regular maintenance.
 Few leaves can be cut from the lower end, and unhealthy and dead leaves must be cut daily.

 They flourish in extremely humid environments.
 The optimal humidity level required is 70%.
-To provide extra humidity, fill the space of pot with mud, and add water, but this should also be done to an appropriate level.
+To provide extra humidity, fill the space of the pot with mud, and add water, but this should also be done to an appropriate level.